 Turn on a lunar calendar

-In the Calendar app on your Mac, choose Calendar > Preferences, then click General.
+In the Calendar app on your Mac, choose Calendar > Settings, then click General.

-Select “Show alternate calendar”, then choose a lunar calendar from the pop-up menu.
+Select “Show alternate calendar”, then choose one of the lunar calendars from the pop-up menu.

 View lunar calendar birthdays